opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 Acknowledged | The alert is acknowledged but the root cause is not fixed.
 Completed | The alert is no longer ongoing.
 Alerts enter this state after the corresponding trigger evaluates to `false`.
 Error | An error occurred while executing the trigger---usually the result of a bad trigger or destination.
-Deleted | Someone deleted the monitor or trigger associated with this alert while the alert was ongoing.
+Deleted | The monitor or trigger associated with this alert was deleted while the alert was ongoing.